hgwwinchester/frontend-interview/COMMENTS.md

 Start testing - ordinarily would do alongside component development, but limited on time.

 Installed Mock Service Worker for API requests.

+Added basic application store test - no time for more <- lost time on project setup issues, i.e., ts-node and linting.